 However, the organic material that fruit flies, drain flies, and phorid flies use as breeding grounds are rarely as obvious as a carcass or a raw meatball.
-These small flies, often generally referred to as gnats, are attracted to the organic matter that is not so readily apparent.
-Specifically in commercial kitchens, the floors should be cleaned nightly with either a mop and bucket or by hosing the floor free of grease and debris.
-This cleaning procedure tends to push tiny particles of organic matter into hard to reach and hard to clean areas.
+These small flies, often generally referred to as gnats, are attracted to organic matter that is not so readily apparent.
+Specifically, in commercial kitchens, the floors should be cleaned nightly with either a mop and bucket or by hosing the floor free of grease and debris.
+This cleaning procedure tends to push tiny particles of organic matter into hard-to-reach and hard-to-clean areas.
 Organic grime or sludge begins to accumulate in corners or uneven areas on the floor.
 Organic matter accumulates in the places where the tables and appliances meet the floor.
 The floor and sink drains often have layers of goo and grime.
 These areas stay moist because of the nightly cleaning.
 Unless these areas are cleaned by hand on a regular basis, they will become prime breeding grounds for gnats of all kinds, phorid flies, drain flies, and fruit flies.

 One of the more common “gnats” found in the kitchen is the fruit fly.
 The fruit fly is strongly attracted to the smell of fermenting fruit.
 A beginning stage fruit fly infestation will make itself known when you open a bottle of wine.
 Have you ever walked away from a glass of wine, only to come back a few hours later to find gnats, or fruit flies, floating on the surface?
 New research indicates that fruit flies use both their strong sense of smell, but also their eyes to locate the rotting or fermenting material.
 Fruit flies not only breed on fruit and vegetables, but they can breed in beer bottles, mops and cleaning rags, and garbage disposals.
 Due to their specific attraction to fermenting materials, fruit flies are often called vinegar flies.
 Vinegar traps are also a common way of initially reducing fruit populations.